Planning-Inspectorate/applications-service/README.md

 The Node.js version in use should closely follow [what is supported by the Azure App Service runtime](https://github.com/Azure/app-service-linux-docs/blob/master/Runtime_Support/node_support.md).
 From time to time, it may be necessary to update Node.js version to a newer LTS release when support for the current version is ending.

 ## Running

 ### Docker

 For local development, we use `docker compose` which creates the various Docker containers using the `docker-compose.yml` config.

-Each service contains a `Dockerfile`, which is used to create an image to be deployed to remote environments (Docker Compose is not used)
+Each service contains a `Dockerfile`, which is used to create an image to be deployed to remote environments (Docker Compose is not used).

 If making changes to containers, be mindful you may need to update both the `Dockerfile` and `docker-compose.yml` so the changes are consistent between local and remote environments.